 - Incapacitation: A Durable POA is critical when the principal faces mental or physical incapacitation, ensuring uninterrupted management of financial, legal, or healthcare matters.

-- Travel or Absence: A Limited POA enables an agent to handle specific tasks, like signing contracts or managing property, while the principal is unavailable or out of state.
+- Travel or Absence: A Limited POA enables an agent to handle specific tasks, like signing a contracts or managing property, while the principal is unavailable or out of state.

 - Healthcare Decisions: A Medical POA becomes essential when unforeseen medical scenarios prevent the principal from making healthcare choices independently.